Soda lime chemistry and co₂ absorption

 • Granule size: designed to maximise surface area while limiting resistance and channelling (commonly 4–8 mesh).

-• Absorber canister design aims for even gas flow to reduce channelling; packing too loosely or too tightly impairs performance.
+• Absorber canister design aims for even gas flow to reduce channelling, packing too loosely or too tightly impairs performance.

 Determinants of CO₂ absorption capacity and failure